Coupang (CPNG)

 13. Is Now The Time To Buy Coupang?

-In our opinion, Coupang is a solid company.
-To begin with, the its revenue growth was impressive over the last three years, and analysts believe it can continue growing at these levels.
+There are some bright spots in Coupang’s fundamentals, but its business quality ultimately falls short.
+First off, its revenue growth was impressive over the last three years.
 And while its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses, its EPS growth over the last three years has been fantastic.
-On top of that, its rising cash profitability gives it more optionality.
+On top of that, its projected EPS for the next year implies the company’s fundamentals will improve.

-Wall Street analysts have a consensus one-year price target of $36.23 on the company (compared to the current share price of $27.03), implying they see 34% upside in buying Coupang in the short term.
+Wall Street analysts have a consensus one-year price target of $29.51 on the company (compared to the current share price of $18.18).